Haplophthalmus is a difficult genus and only male specimens of H.mengii can be distinguished from H. montivagus.

 Both are small species, up to 4mm in length, bearing distinct longitudinal dorsal ridges.
-Both also have a distinct pair of dorsal projections on the third pleonite (which are usually feebly developed in H.danicus).
+Both also have a distinct pair of dorsal projections on the third pleonite (which are at most feebly developed in H.danicus).
+Characteristically, Haplophthalmus species have a continuous body outline (all other trichoniscid woodlice have a stepped body outline).

 The 7th pereiopod of male H. mengii bears a distinct spine on the carpus and short club-shaped spines on the propodus.